 For solar energy systems sold to customers, revenue is recognized when the solar energy system passes inspection by the authority having jurisdiction, which inspection generally occurs after installation but prior to PTO, at which time the Company has met the performance obligation in the contract.
 For solar energy system sales that include delivery obligations up until interconnection to the local power grid with permission to operate, the Company recognizes revenue at PTO.
+Certain solar energy systems sold to customers include fees for extended warranty and maintenance services.
+These fees are recognized over the life of the service agreement.
 The Company's installation Projects are typically completed in less than twelve months.